NUbots/NUbots/module/localisation/FieldLocalisationNLopt/README.md

 - `message::localisation::Field` contains the estimated (x, y, theta) state
 - `message::localisation::ResetFieldLocalisation` signalling a side-of-field localisation reset
+- `message::localisation::UncertaintyResetFieldLocalisation` signalling a local or field-wide reset, which is a computationally intensive action
-- `message::localisation::UncertaintyResetFieldLocalisation` indicating a local or field-wide reset
+- `message::localisation::FinishReset` signalling that a local or field-wide reset has completed

 ## Dependencies